benjzhang/benjzhang.github.io/_pages/about.md

 **January**

-I will be attending and presenting in the [IPAM Workshop on Sampling, Inference, and Data-Driven Physical Modeling in Scientific Machine Learning](https://www.ipam.ucla.edu/programs/workshops/sampling-inference-and-data-driven-physical-modeling-in-scientific-machine-learning/).
+I will be attending and presenting in the [IPAM Workshop on Sampling, Inference, and Data-Driven Physical Modeling in Scientific Machine Learning](https://www.ipam.ucla.edu/programs/workshops/sampling-inference-and-data-driven-physical-modeling-in-scientific-machine-learning/) from January 13-17, 2025 .

 **December**

-I will be giving a [colloquium](https://events.rice.edu/event/384273-cmor-colloquium-series-benjamin-zhang-brown) talk in the [Department of Computational Applied Mathematics and Operations Research at Rice University](https://cmor.rice.edu).
+I will be giving a [colloquium](https://events.rice.edu/event/384273-cmor-colloquium-series-benjamin-zhang-brown) talk in the [Department of Computational Applied Mathematics and Operations Research at Rice University](https://cmor.rice.edu) on December 2.

 **November**

-I will be attending the NITMB workshop on [Random Dynamical Systems, with Applications in Biology](https://www.nitmb.org/random-dynamical-systems), where I will be giving an overview talk on applied stochastic differential equations.
+I will be attending the NITMB workshop on [Random Dynamical Systems, with Applications in Biology](https://www.nitmb.org/random-dynamical-systems) from November 4-8, where I will be giving an overview talk on applied stochastic differential equations.

 <!-- **October**